MONGOLIA BIRDING TOUR: DETAILED ITINERARY

 These large brackish lakes are situated a little to the north of the Gobi Altai range, which dominates the middle distance beyond the blue waters of these ornithological meccas, creating a landscape of dramatic beauty.

 Boon Tsagaan Nuur used to host a breeding colony of Relict Gulls, and we saw them there reliably for many years.
-Nowadays, however, the breeding colony is no longer present and birds turning up at Boon Tsagaan or the other lakes are simply migrants.
+Nowadays, however, the breeding colony is no longer present, and birds turning up at Boon Tsagaan and most other lakes are simply migrants.

 Migrant shorebirds, often in their smart breeding dress, are an attractive feature of the wetlands.
 The most frequently encountered species include Siberian (or Mongolian) Sand Plover, Little Ringed Plover, Little, Temminck’s and Long-toed Stints, Ruff, Wood Sandpiper and Ruddy Turnstone, while less commonly recorded species include Pacific Golden and Grey (or Black-bellied) Plovers, Sanderling, Red-necked Stint, Dunlin, Curlew and Broad-billed Sandpipers, Eurasian Curlew, Spotted Redshank and Common Greenshank.